finos/tracdap/doc/deployment/sandbox.rst

 API and avoids CORS issues.
 If you want to use this capability, look in the gateway config and you will find an example of setting up an additional HTTP route.
 You can add as many HTTP routes as you need.

+The example configuration uses *guest* authentication, which logs all users in as "guest" without requiring a password.
+To set up real user logins, see the deployment docs for :doc:`authentication </deployment/authentication>`.

 **Logging**

 Logging is provided using log4j, the example configuration writes to the local log/ directory by default.

 **Environment**